 What is this post about?

-Today, as usual i started off the job in the morning.
-I’m at a juncture point of building a part of the project.
-There again, we need yet another micro-service.
-So, I started writing a piece of script (Python) that needs to be deployed in AWS Lambda.
-This usually should only take couple of hours, max.
-But, after that i wrote it, I realized that, half the time writing the script was spent on debugging an issue that i did not even understand how/why it happens.
-After finding the why/how, I thought it’ll good to share it here and someone will find it useful on the way.
+Today, as usual, I started off the job in the morning.
+I’m at a juncture point of building part of a project – we need yet another micro-service.
+So I started writing a Python script to be deployed in AWS Lambda.
+This usually takes a couple of hours, max.
+But after I wrote it, I realized half the time was spent debugging an issue I didn’t even understand.

 About the script